YasserHassan03/idough/README.md

 ## Marketing Video

-Our marketing video is found below:
+Our marketing video is found below as well as on the marketing website:

 https://github.com/J3T21/Bread_box/assets/116260803/0df85187-cac8-4fcb-9e62-56665e42e200